aiman-al-masoud/deixiscript/src/deixiscript/README.md

 * In case of multiple matches in the queue, issue a warning.
 * In case of a universally quantified reference?
 * In case of a MAYBE universally quantified reference?

-# Copula Sentence to Has Sentence

-"the button is red" --> "the button has red as color"

-how to get "color": search for a thing that is a property of "button" that is a superconcept of "red".

 # Sort list of Deixiscript ASTs by order of execution